oracle/graal/compiler/README.md

 ## Publications and Presentations

-For video tutorials, presentations and publications on the GraalVM compiiler visit the [Publications](../docs/Publications.md) page.
+For video tutorials, presentations and publications on the GraalVM compiler visit the [Publications](../docs/Publications.md) page.

 ## Building JVMCI JDK 8